scoknig/personal-site/content/blog/frogs-on-a-log.md

 > There are five frogs sitting on a log.
 One decides to jump off.
 How many frogs are left on the log?

-Most folks would answer, "one".
+Most folks would answer, "four".
 But that's wrong.

 The real answer is that *five frogs are still sitting on the log.*